Aikinexis/flint/README.md

 - **Summarize**: Extract key points, create paragraphs, or generate outlines
 - **Proofread**: Fix spelling and grammar errors

-### Privacy & Performance
+### Performance
 - **Local-First**: All AI processing happens on your device using Chrome's built-in Gemini Nano
 - **No External Servers**: No accounts, no tracking, no data leaves your browser
 - **Fast & Responsive**: Instant AI operations with no network latency

 ## Key Features

-### 🎯 Unified Editor
+### Unified Editor
 Work in a single persistent editor across all AI tools.
 No more switching between panels or losing your place.

-### 🔄 Inline Operations
+### Inline Operations
-AI results appear directly in your editor - no compare views or extra steps.
-Select text, apply AI, done.
+AI results appear directly in your editor with no compare views or extra steps.
+Select text, apply AI, and you’re done.

-### 📁 Project Management
+### Project Management
 Organize multiple writing projects.
 Each project maintains its own content and version history.

-### 📸 Version Snapshots
+### Version Snapshots
 Every AI operation creates an automatic snapshot.
-Review changes, restore previous versions, or track your writing evolution.
+Review changes, restore previous versions, or track your writing progress.

-### 🧠 Context-Aware AI
+### Context-Aware AI
-Generate text that flows naturally with what you've already written.
+Generate text that flows naturally with what you’ve already written.
 The AI understands surrounding context for better continuity.

-### 🎨 Pinned Notes
+### Pinned Notes
 Add audience descriptions or style guidelines that influence all AI operations.
-Perfect for maintaining consistent tone.
+Ideal for maintaining a consistent tone.

-### 🔒 Privacy-First
-All AI processing happens locally on your device.
-No data leaves your browser, no accounts required.

 ## Requirements